91st-Aux-Team/MRC-Mission-Files/README.md

 Welcome to the official GitHub repository for the 91st MRC Clone Wars Unit's Arma 3 mission files!
 This repository contains a collection of carefully crafted missions designed for an immersive and engaging experience within the Star Wars universe.
 Whether you're a seasoned clone trooper or a fresh recruit, these missions offer a variety of scenarios to challenge your skills and teamwork.

-## About the 91st MRC Clone Wars Unit

-The 91st Mobile Reconnaissance Corps (MRC) Clone Wars Unit is a dedicated community of Arma 3 players who share a passion for the Star Wars universe.
-We specialize in creating realistic and immersive military simulations within the context of the Clone Wars era.
-Our unit focuses on teamwork, communication, and roleplay to deliver an authentic and enjoyable experience for all members.

 ## Mission Types

 In this repository, you'll find a diverse selection of missions that cater to different playstyles and objectives.
 Our mission designers have worked hard to create a range of scenarios, including but not limited to: